AlphaLul/Silksong.HornetAudioEditor/README.md

 ## Installation
 1. Install BepInEx 5 for Silksong
 2. Download `HornetAudioEditor.zip` and extract it to the `BepInEx/plugins` folder
-4. Download `AudioTablePatcher.dll` and put it in the `BepInEx/patchers` folder
+3. Download `AudioTablePatcher.dll` and put it in the `BepInEx/patchers` folder
-5. Run the game
+4. Run the game
-   - After running the game, you'll have access to the `audioCollections.json` file in the `HornetAudioEditor` folder

 ## Basic Usage
-### Add audio clips
-To add audio clips to the mod, place .wav files in the `Clips` folder or any of its subfolders.
-Your `HornetAudioEditor` folder should look something like this:
+When fully populated, your `HornetAudioEditor` folder should look something like this:
 <pre>
 HornetAudioEditor/
 ├─ Clips/
 │  ├─ clip1.wav
 │  ├─ clip2.wav
 │  └─ subfolder/
-│     └─ clip3.wav
+│     ├─ clip3.wav
 │     └─ clip4.wav
+├─ Collection Templates/
+│  ├─ template1.json
+│  └─ template2.json
 ├─ audioCollections.json
 └─ HornetAudioEditor.dll
 </pre>

+### Add audio clips
+To add audio clips to the mod, place .wav files in the `Clips` folder or any of its subfolders.

 ### Configure `audioCollections.json`
 To tell the game which folders to use for each audio table, edit the `audioCollections.json` file.